getodk/central-backend/docs/api.md

 ODK Central supports two types of encryption:

 1. The [old methodology](https://docs.opendatakit.org/encrypted-forms/), where you generate an RSA keypair and use it with locally-downloaded encrypted data to decrypt submissions.
+We refer to these sorts of keys in this documentation as "self-supplied keys."
 2. Managed Encryption, where Central will generate and store an RSA keypair for you, secured under a passphrase that Central does not save.
 The CSV export path can then decrypt all records on the fly given the passphrase.

 Given the self-supplied key case, Central does not understand how to decrypt records, and the CSV export will export only metadata fields (and no binary attachments) for encrypted records.
 You may retrieve each data resource over the REST API and decrypt them yourself, or use ODK Briefcase to do this.